Version 2.4.1, August 2022

 (Another virtual register was used for rounding here, in case one wants to continue summing the _counter values with the original value.)

-With command argument completion (see build notes), result from the last "evaluate" command can be inserted by typing '$' and pressing TAB.
+With command argument completion (see readline), result from the last "evaluate" command can be inserted by typing '$' and pressing TAB.

 In the beginning, probably the most interesting commands are "m" and "d" for dumping and disassembling memory regions.
 You can use "dm" and "dd" commands to do the same for the DSP.

 > help memdump 'memdump' or 'm' - dump memory Usage: m [b|w|l] [start address-[end address| count]] dump memory at address or continue dump from previous address.
 By default memory output is done as bytes, with 'w' or 'l' option, it will be done as words/longs instead.
 Output amount can be given either as a count or an address range.